 Maybe you messed up in a channel and you said something you weren’t supposed to or posted a link when you were not allowed to.
 You are afraid you may be banned in a certain channel, but how do you check?

-To see if you are banned from a channel on Twitch, check your following list.
+To see if you are banned from a channel on Twitch, check the list of channels you follow.
 If the streamer’s name is gone, then you may have been banned.
 Additionally, if you go to the streamers channel and are unable to view or interact with chat, you have been banned.

 This post will discuss what happens when a Twitch streamer bans you and how to get unbanned, as well as how to avoid being banned in the future.
 Let’s get started.

 What Happens When A Twitch Streamer Bans You?

 When a Twitch streamer bans you, you are prohibited from viewing or interacting with the streamer’s chat.
 The channel you are banned from is removed from your following list and you are ineligible to whisper, refollow, host, or buy gifted subs on that channel.

 Indeed you lose a lot of privileges’ when you are banned from a certain channel.